-Upon completion of assembly language input, the operator can review the memory segment using the DDT disassembler (see the L command).
+Upon completion of assembly language input, the operator can review the memory segment using the DDT disassembler.
+(See the L command.)

-Note that the assembler/disassembler portion of DDT can be overlayed by the transient program being tested, in which case the DDT program responds with an error condition when the A and L commands are used (refer to Section IV).
+Note that the assembler/disassembler portion of DDT can be overlayed by the transient program being tested, in which case the DDT program responds with an error condition when the A and L commands are used.

-2. The D (Display) Command.
+The D (Display) Command

 The D command allows the operator to view the contents of memory in hexadecimal and ASCII formats.
 The forms are where aaaa is the display address in hexadecimal, and bb represents data present in memory starting at aaaa.
 The ASCII characters starting at aaaa are given to the right (represented by the sequence of c's), where non-graphic characters are printed as a period (.) symbol.
 Note that both upper and lower case alphabetics are displayed, and thus will appear as upper case symbols on a console device that supports only upper case.
-Each display line gives the values of 16 bytes of data, except that the first line displayed is truncated so that the next line begins at an address which is a multiple of 16.
+Each display line gives the values of 16 bytes of data, except that the first line displayed is truncated so that the next line begins at an address which is the multiple of 16.
+The second form of the D command shown above is similar to the first, except that the display address is first set to address s.
+The third form causes the display to continue from address s through address f.
+In all cases, the display address is set to the first address not displayed in this command, so that a continuing display can be accomplished by issuing successive D commands with no explicit addresses.

-D Ds Ds,f